The Best of Oahu: Top 6 Attractions, Hotels, and Restaurants You Don’t Want to Miss

 The Royal Hawaiian

-The royal hawaiian oahu resort
+Royal hawaiian oahu honolulu resort

 Dubbed “The Pink Palace of the Pacific,” the Royal Hawaiian is a historic hotel located in the heart of Waikiki Beach, and I highly recommend a stay here.